nomadicmehul/Authentication-for-React-Apps/README.md

 ### Goals :

-* Promote and Educate people about authentication & authorization.
+* Promote and Educate people about react component and component APIs, JSX and much more.
-* Learn about the different concepts that make up modern identity
+* Learn about the different concepts that make up authentication to it.
 * *Organizers* are accountable to clarify queries on the day of event.

 ### Prerequisite